evanx/bashbin/redis-scan/readme.md

 ```

-While the `loadavg` is `2.0` or greater, we'll sleep for 5 seconds to hopefully allow it to settle beflow 2 again.
+While the `loadavg` is `2.0` or greater, we'll sleep until it settles beflow 2 again.

 ### SCAN